How To Stay For Free In Italy (or anywhere).

 The hospitality networks are free to access.
 You do not need to have a property to exchange.
 You will be a guest at someone’s home.
 They could be world travellers themselves, or have chosen to armchair travel while inviting the world through their door.

 Most hospitality network forums are warm and fuzzy feel good love fests.
-You get the notion that if more people participated in this great alternative to payed accommodation it could change us all into friendly global citizens rolling in travel opportunities and happy memories.
+Most hospitality network forums are warm and fuzzy feel good love fests.
+You get the notion travelling this way could change us all into friendly global citizens rolling in travel opportunities and happy memories.
+That would be cool.

 A world where everyone can explore and create meaningful connections with the people and places they encounter.
 Couchsurfing vision statement.